SAJAD-net/eliz/README.md

 # eliz

-## This tool is for download files from url
+## This tool has four different ways to download files from the url

 ## property:
 	# This tool can use of following librarys for download